AlvinYapAbidin/PhotoSorter/README.md

 ### Prerequisites

-Before installing the Vision Library, ensure that OpenCV is installed on your system.
+Before installing PhotoSorter, ensure that OpenCV is installed on your system.
 This library has been tested with OpenCV version 3.5 & later.
 For detailed installation instructions of OpenCV (version 4.x), please refer to the [official OpenCV documentation](https://docs.opencv.org/master/).
 A basic understanding of terminal or command prompt usage is required.

 ### Building the Library